When's a Martini not a Martini

 Strictly speaking, a "Martini" is predominantly gin (or vodka) and vermouth with any other ingredient, such as bitters, only being used to add a hint of flavour.
 However, few of these imposter martinis contain vermouth, and even in the few that do, their flavour profile does not centre around the spirit and vermouth.
 They are not members of the Martini family, they just carry the family name, a name that comes with a certain cachet.

 Neo-Martinis, such as the Sour Apple Martini, emerged and became popular in America (particularly New York) and England (particularly London) during the 1990s and early noughties when cocktails were recovering from a reputation of being naff – not helped by 1980s' names such as Sex on the Beach, Screaming Orgasm and Slippery Nipple [more 1980s cocktails].
 An "Espresso Cocktail" just doesn't have the same ring to it as an "Espresso Martini" and it was the Martini in the name of these cocktails that allowed a generation of new cocktail drinkers to proudly and loudly order a drink that sounded like a spirituous drink James Bond would call for but was actually a slightly sweet fruity cocktail.

 As the 1990s ticked past the millennium into the noughties, proper Martinis reclaimed their family name and folk like me quietly changed the name of drinks such as a "Pineapple Martini" to a "Pineapple Cocktail" to avoid derision by our peers (not to mention the wrath of Jonathan Downey).
-However, thanks to the enduring popularity of the Porn Star Martini and the Espresso Martini, neo-martinis are firmly back in vogue and I have found myself reinstalling the Martini moniker on drinks that are actually mere Cocktails.
+However, thanks to the enduring popularity of the Espresso Martini and the Porn Star Martini, neo-martinis are firmly back in vogue and I've felt the need to reinstal the Martini moniker on drinks that are actually mere Cocktails.